tsunamishadow/bonusheroes/xpm.md

 Meepo gets Skill Points like standard heroes, but his Ultimate Spell Level 1 is unlocked at Level 3 and Ultimate Spell Level 2 is unlocked at Level 10.

 Increased levels of Basic Spells, Ultimate Spells and Talents cannot be purchased without first purchasing the levels below it.
 For instance you cannot purchase the Talent Level 2, without first purchaing one of the Talent Level 1 choices.

+## Acquiring Experience

+There are three sources of Experience in the game: Enemy Heroes, Lane Creeps, and Neutral Creeps (including Roshan).
+Enemy Heroes usually give the most experience in a single game, Lane Creeps give the second most, and Neutral Creeps the least.
+(In Professional games, core heroes gain most of their experience from Lane Creeps rather than Enemy Heroes; in Public games, the majority of experience is gained from Enemy Heroes).

+### Enemy Heroes

+When an enemy hero is killed, all allied hero units within 1500 range of that hero gain experience, plus the killer if that killer is not within the 1500 range.